 If you have any questions, please contact: firstname.lastname@example.org

 In its inaugural year, docLAHOMA will take place in The Paramount (http://www.theparamountokc.com/#paramountokc).
 The last of its kind, the Paramount Cinema was built for the Famous Players Laskey Corporation which later became Paramount Pictures.
 During that time, any theater owner, distributor, or member of the press could pay fifty-cents to screen a Paramount release.
 Today, the Paramount Cinema is open to the public for special films, events, premieres, concerts, screenings, and festivals.

-Furthermore, throughout the Paramount, docLAHOMA will feature the work of 10 photographers.
+Furthermore, throughout the Paramount, docLAHOMA will feature an assortment of photography submitted to our festival.
 We're looking for your most striking, visually arresting works.
 As long as it's original, unique, and resonates with the eye we're going to be interested.
 The tone, image, and content are completely up to you.

 “Factuality alone does not define documentary films; it’s what the filmmaker does with those factual elements, weaving them into an overall narrative that strives to be as compelling as it is truthful and is often greater than the sum of its part.”